Farrell's Ice Cream Parlour: In the news

-On April 9, 1982, a small private plane crashed into the road and burst into flames in front of the Farrell's location in Torrance, California.
-The pilot and his two passengers died; no one on the ground was harmed.

 In 1983, the Selective Service purchased Farrell's "Birthday Club" data and mailed warnings to young men telling them to register for the draft before their 18th birthday.
 Use of this data was discovered when a draft letter was mailed to the address of a nonexistent child who had been created by two siblings to obtain an extra Birthday Club membership.
 Farrell's blamed the situation on an unauthorized sale by a list broker, and the government announced they would stop using the list.

-In April 2014, an out-of-control automobile ran into a line of patrons waiting outside the Buena Park, California, location of Farrell's.
-One person died and six others were injured.

 On August 23, 2016, the television show The Profit featured Farrell's Ice Cream Parlours, and frankly discussed the financial health of the company and their locations, as part of a reality television show.
 An investment was proposed as part of a turn-around for the company and as a result, Marcus Lemonis became the majority shareholder of the Farrell's franchise.
 He later took over ownership of the Buena Park location, but the restaurant closed in late 2018.

-The episode "Sorry, Wrong Mother" of The Bob Newhart Show features a send up of the Farrell's custom of giving an overwhelming birthday greeting to patrons.
-The ice cream employee is played by John Ritter.